arduino/help-center-content/content/Hardware Support/Generic/Check-and-update-the-firmware-for-WiFiNINA-and-WiFi101.md

 ### Update the firmware

-If a new firmware is released for a device added to IoT Cloud:
+If a new firmware version has been released for a device added to IoT Cloud:

 1. Open the [Device tab](https://create.arduino.cc/iot/devices).